cardstack/cardstack-documentation/guides/data/git.md

   }
 ```

-Now if you start up your Card, you will be using the local git respoitory to store data!
-If you use the Edges to save data, and you run `git status` in your local respository, you will see its changes.
+Now if you start up your Card, you will be using the local git repository to store data!
+If you use the Edges to save data, and you run `git status` in your local repository, you will see its changes.
 You can also look at the files inside your data repository if you are curious to see what a Card's final data structure looks like, represented as JSON.

-### Troubleshooting local respositories
+### Troubleshooting local repositories

 - *Any problem* - did you restart your server after making changes to the data sources?
 - *Can't start the app* - If you have trouble starting up your project after adding the git data source, double check that the path is correct and that you have at least one commit on the branch that git should target.